• Home

 This might be one of my more difficult topics to post about, but I’m starting to feel it necessary.
 I loved every minute of being pregnant.
 I didn’t care so much about the weight gain, the fact that I had to stop sleeping on my stomach, and the restrictions that came with creating such a beautiful baby.
 But nothing prepared me for the reality of living with a newborn.
 Yes, everyone says things change with kids, but nothing really prepared me for those first sleepless nights.
 If there is one thing I have learned, it’s no one will make you feel more incompetent as an adult woman than a screaming 1 week old at 3 am…

-My baby blues did eventually go away, especially when I got a solid 8 hours of sleep (thank you Chris!) but looking back that didn’t make it any less difficult to deal with.
-There were moments of 3am regret and mourning for the life before a newborn which then only made me feel severe mom guilt for thinking that.
+My baby blues did eventually go away, especially when I got a solid 8 hours of sleep but looking back that didn’t make it any less challenging to deal with.
+There were moments of 3 am regret and mourning for the life before a newborn, which then only made me feel severe mom guilt for thinking that.
 Then there was the feeling of isolation.
 There is such shame when it comes to admitting that you don’t feel baby bliss 100% of the time.
-It makes you feel incompetent as a mom, simply because I haven’t met many moms who admitted to having those feelings.
-So what I decided to do was to tell my husband everything, thank goodness.
-He made no judgments and just reassured me that I was a great mom and that I just gave birth to a human being less than a week before.
-He was/is amazing.
-But that got me thinking; if the baby blues are so common why haven’t I ever heard of them.
+It makes you feel incompetent as a mom, simply because I haven’t met many moms who admit to having those feelings.
+That got me thinking; if the baby blues are so common, why haven’t I ever heard of them?
 I came to realize the intense shame behind the feelings that women experience in those weeks.
-It’s almost like those feelings are downplayed because women feel judged for not having that after birth blissful connection to their newborn 100% of the time.
-I going to say this to you, be kind to yourself.
-What you feel those first two weeks or two hours is normal.
+It’s almost like those feelings are downplayed because women feel judged for not having that after-birth blissful connection to their newborn 100% of the time.
+I’m going to say this to you: Be kind to yourself.
+What you feel during those first two weeks or two hours is normal.
 You are doing great.
-Those feelings of insecurity will pass (they will probably come back during the toddler years, teens years oh heck they will probably appear randomly throughout our parenting journey) but they will pass.
-It’s okay to feel overwhelmed, just ask for help.
+Those feelings of insecurity will pass (they will likely resurface during the toddler years, teenage years, or even randomly throughout our parenting journey), but they will pass.
+It’s okay to feel overwhelmed; don’t hesitate to ask for help.
 You don’t have to do it alone.
-I’m generally the kind of person who hates asking for help because it makes me feel weak, but I learned to depend on my support system.
+I’m generally the kind of person who dislikes asking for help because it makes me feel vulnerable, but I’ve learned to rely on my support system.
 You are not weak.
 You gave birth to a frackin’ human!!!
-You are not abnormal or a bad mom just because motherhood seems so difficult (thank you hormones and sleep deprivation…).
+You are not abnormal or a bad mom just because motherhood seems so difficult (thank you, hormones and sleep deprivation…).
 Keep going, you can do this!
-Talk to the people around you about how you feel and remember if you really can’t shake the baby blues, talk to your doctor about it.
+Talk to the people around you about how you’re feeling, and remember that if you really can’t shake the baby blues, consider talking to your doctor about it.
 There is no shame in saying that you need help.

 signature